razor389/bitmessage-rust/README.md

 ### Planned Features (TODO)

+- **Client Anonymity**: Clients should look like nodes to the nodes they are communicating with (so they aren't obviously the origin of the messages they send)
+- **POW Check in Node**: Received messages should have POW verified.
+No network traffic should propagate without POW.
+Any node forwarding non POW traffic must be blacklisted.
 - **Message Compression**: Reducing the message size for efficient storage and transmission.
 - **Address Broadcasting**: Enabling nodes to broadcast their address and keys to other nodes.
 - **Key Retrieval**: Allowing nodes to request public keys from specific addresses.